saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 ['0000.0c9f.f001', '00de.fbb9.cd41', '00de.fbba.aec1', '00de.fbba.avc1', '00de.fbda.a2c1', '00de.fb3a.avc1']
 </pre>

 The configuration of some vendors can also be iterated using list comprehensions.
-Take a Juniper configuration retrieved using 'show configuration | display set' for instance.
+Take a Juniper configuration retrieved using <b>show configuration | display set</b> for instance.
 The following would narrow the Juniper configuration down to lines that specify the interfaces in the routing-instances:

 ```python
 vrf_interfaces = [ line for line in s.splitlines()